 The new regulations applied retroactively to new engines above 130 kW installed on ships built after 1 January 2000.
 Ships that were extensively renovated from 2000 onwards were also subject to the new regulations.

 The IMO adopted amendments to Annex VI that defined Tier II and III standards.
 A total of 53 countries ratified the amendment.
 This meant that more than 80 percent of tonnage was now bound by stricter regulations.

 The new regulations entered into force on 1 July 2010.
 From this date on, new engines had to meet new fuel requirements and Tier II and Tier III SOx emission standards.
 Engines built before 2000 had to meet Tier II SOx emission standards.

 Chapter 4 of MARPOL Annex VI on Energy Efficiency Regulations for Ships introduced a mandatory Energy Efficiency Index (EEI) to reduce greenhouse gas emissions from ships.

 From 1 January 2016, Tier II and Tier III standards applied in all countries that had chosen to adopt the guidelines.

+The differences between tier 2 and tier 3 diesel engines are considerable.
 The maximum permitted NOx emissions depend on the maximum operating speed of the engine.

 Tier II standards applied globally until 2016.
 Since 2016, Tier II standards apply outside Emission Control Areas (ECAs).
 Tier III standards apply inside ECAs.